Frequently Asked Questions

 MICA offers 14 studio majors, two liberal arts majors, 13 studio concentrations, six liberal arts minors, as well as a range of dual degree and 5th year capstone masters programs.
 There is a wide array of student and faculty interests.
 You can view a full list of MICA programs here.

 Yes.
 However, we also recommend that any organization interested in being a part of the CBL program contact the Office of Community Engagement for an initial brainstorming session.
 This will allow OCE to float your project with multiple departments within the institution.
-Community partners can fill out an inquiry form here or contact Stephen Towns, Program Coordinator, at 410-225 2504 or email@example.com.
+Community partners can contact Stephen Towns, Program Coordinator, at 410-225 2504 or email@example.com.

 The earlier that you propose your project, the more we time we have to discuss with potential departments.
 It can take as much as two semesters to build a new project into an existing course.
 Tell us about your project here.

-15. How far in advance does a faculty member need to talk to OCE about a potential project?
+17. How far in advance does a faculty member need to talk to OCE about a potential course collaboration?

-The earlier that you propose a project, the more we time we have to coordinate details and confirm whether OCE can assist with the project.
-Please note that currently OCE has the capacity to partner with three projects a semester.
-Tell us about your project here.
+The earlier that you propose a project or collaboration, the more we time we have to coordinate details and confirm whether OCE can assist with the project.
+Please note that currently OCE has the capacity to partner with four courses a semester.
+Tell us about your idea here.

 A faculty member considering developing a new course must consult with their department chair.
 New course approval is strictly at the discretion of department chairs.
-The Office of Community Engagement is unable to fund expenses associated with new course creation.
+The Office of Community Engagement is unable to underwrite the creation of a new course.